neelbhat88/go-api-template/README.md

 # GO API Template

 This is my goto template for creating a new API in Go.
 It includes a basic structure for the project, logging, configuration, and database setup.
-It's a slimmed down version of the template we use for our Go services at my job but made simpler for my side projects.
+It's a slimmed down version of the template we use for our Go services at my job with some changes for new libraries or patterns I prefer.

 ## Getting Started
 1. Clone the repo to a directory with your project name